Gregorio (footballer)

 Gregorio Manuel Salvador Elá (born 9 September 1981), also known as Gregorio, is an Equatoguinean retired footballer who played as a defender.
-He was a member of Equatorial Guinea national team.
+He was a member of the Equatorial Guinea national team.
 He also holds Spanish citizenship.

 Personal life

 Gregorio also holds Spanish citizenship.
 His father, Juan Salvador, is of Spanish origin and his mother, Purificación Elá, is a fang woman from Equatorial Guinea.
 His brother, Chupe, is also a footballer.